cloudmesh-community/book/chapters/rest/rest-restful.md

 example with functions and methods that obtain such information dynamically from the operating system.

-This example has not been tested., We like that the class defines a beautiful example to contribute to this section. and explains what happens in this example.
+This example has not been tested.
+We like that the class defines a beautiful example to contribute to this section and explains what happens in this example.

 ```